jpvanhal/cloudsizzle/docs/installation.rst

 ==================================================

 By default, when converting unicode strings to regular strings, Python uses ASCII to encode the unicode string.
 This causes problems when the unicode string contains characters not in ASCII.
 In order to work around this, Python's default encoding needs to be changed.
 This can be done by creating a script called ``sitecustomize.py``.
 It's a special script Python will try to run on startup.
 It can be placed anywhere in Python's search path.
+When using virtualenv (see below), ``lib/python2.6`` inside the environment is a good place and avoids breaking applications depending on the default.
-A good place is in the ``site-packages`` directory within your Python ``lib`` directory.
+Otherwise you can use the ``site-packages`` directory within your Python ``lib`` directory.

 CloudSizzle uses UTF-8 encoding internally, so you should put this code in the ``sitecustomize.py`` script::